Zlatoust Machine-Building Plant: History

 It was established in 1938 as a small arms factory.

-In May 1938 the first Government decision to build the plant was made.
-After a thorough analysis, eleven planned sites for future construction selected the Urzhum site, 12 kilometers from Zlatoust.
+In May 1938, the first government's decision to build the plant was made.
+After a thorough analysis, eleven planned sites for future construction were selected, including the Urzhum site, 12 kilometers from Zlatoust.

 In November 1941, the equipment and specialists from the Tula Arms Plant and the Podolsk Mechanical Plant were evacuated to the enterprise.
 With their arrival, the production of the Maxim gun and the Volkov-Yartsev aviation cannon began.
 Further, the plant produced the Tokarev self-loading rifle, the Berezin machine gun, the Shpagin submachine gun, and the Degtyarev anti-tank rifle.

-The workers of the plant initiated fundraising for the creation of a tank column named after the 25th anniversary of the Great October Revolution, in a short time 3.5 million rubles were collected, 450 thousand rubles were collected for gifts to the soldiers of the Red Army and 1 million 200 thousand rubles for the creation of the Ural Volunteer Tank Corps.
+The workers of the plant initiated fundraising for the creation of a tank column named after the 25th anniversary of the Great October Revolution.
+In a short time, 3.5 million rubles were collected, 450 thousand rubles were collected for gifts to the soldiers of the Red Army, and 1 million and 200 thousand rubles were collected for the creation of the Ural Volunteer Tank Corps.

-In June 1942, the first factory workers were awarded orders and medals, in 1944 - 81 people were awarded the medal "For the Defense of Moscow", more than five thousand factory workers after the Victory were awarded the medal "For Valiant Labor in the Great Patriotic War of 1941-1945".
+In June 1942, the first factory workers were awarded orders and medals.
+In 1944, 81 people were awarded the medal "For the Defense of Moscow," and more than five thousand factory workers after the victory were awarded the medal "For Valiant Labor in the Great Patriotic War of 1941-1945."